alpinejs/alpine/packages/docs/src/en/advanced/csp.md

 # CSP (Content-Security Policy)

-In for Alpine to be able to execute plain strings from HTML attributes as JavaScript expressions, for example `x-on:click="console.log()"`, it needs to rely on utilities that violate the "unsafe-eval" content security policy.
+In order for Alpine to be able to execute plain strings from HTML attributes as JavaScript expressions, for example `x-on:click="console.log()"`, it needs to rely on utilities that violate the "unsafe-eval" content security policy.

 > Under the hood, Alpine doesn't actually use eval() itself because it's slow and problematic.
 Instead it uses Function declarations, which are much better, but still violate "unsafe-eval".

-In order to accomodate environments where this CSP is necessary, Alpine offers an alternate build that doesn't violate "unsafe-eval", but has a more restrictive syntax.
+In order to accommodate environments where this CSP is necessary, Alpine offers an alternate build that doesn't violate "unsafe-eval", but has a more restrictive syntax.

 <a name="installation"></a>
 ## Installation